hack3rs.ca network-security

 defensive-use-cases

-• $Authorized weak/default credential testing on exposed network services.
+• $Authorized weak and default credential testing on exposed SSH, RDP, FTP, and HTTP auth services.

-• $Validation of account lockout and failed-login monitoring controls.
+• $Validation that account lockout triggers at the configured threshold and that monitoring sees it.

-• $Post-remediation testing after password policy or service hardening changes.
+• $Post-remediation testing after password policy or service hardening changes take effect.

-• $Training labs for authentication hygiene and detection engineering.
+• $Training labs on authentication hygiene, lockout behavior, and failed-login detection.

 common-mistakes

-• $Using broad credential sets when a targeted control validation would be sufficient.
+• $Using a broad credential list when a small targeted set would validate the control just as well.

-• $Running authentication tests without explicit owner approval and schedule coordination.
+• $Running tests without explicit owner approval and a communicated schedule.

 expert-habits-for-free-self-study